mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts.md

 - Delete unnecessary functions.
 - Find a substitution solution for necessary functions.

-If the preceding requirements cannot be met, you can raise requirements in the [MindSpore community](https://gitee.com/mindspore/mindspore).
+If the preceding requirements cannot be met, you can raise requirements in the [MindSpore code repository](https://gitee.com/mindspore/mindspore).

 ### Software and Hardware Environments